 A few years ago I did a podcast with Jake Greenspan about their FOODTIME program that discussed a developmental approach way of approaching meals, getting children involved, and some strategies to support the process.

-As the facilitator for the weekly parent support meeting for the Interdisciplinary Council on Development and Learning (ICDL), it’s rare a few weeks go by without a parent bringing up struggles around feeding.
+As the facilitator for the weekly parent support meeting for the International Council on Development and Learning (ICDL), it’s rare a few weeks go by without a parent bringing up struggles around feeding.
 We tend to talk about sensory or medical reasons, so I asked Julie about these, giving a few examples of sensory issues around eating, but Julie adds that what presents as sensory can be more complicated.

 Oral Motor Skills Once you look, you find that sensory skills really support your motor development.
 Oral motor skills can be similar to fine motor skills: you need a foundation of support in your body to be able to develop the others.